AlexlwAstro/data21group_gaa/README.md

 # **Configuration**

-The authors of `address_group_proj` package have created a config file that details

-The user can access the config file via this link
+The authors of `address_group_proj` package have created a config file.
+This config file can be accessed through the package and the file is called config.ini

 # **Troubleshooting**